 - Arrange your supplies on a clean kitchen counter or table.

-- Place three to five black beans on the damp paper towel, evenly spaced.
+- Place evenly spaced three to five black beans on the damp paper towel.

-- Line a clean glass mason jar or another glass jar with the paper towel.
+- Line a clean glass mason jar or another glass jar with a paper towel.
 If the beans fall to the bottom of the glass, carefully move them back up between the layers.

 - Set your glass in a sunny windowsill.